trackmania-rl/tmrl/readme/get_started.md

 Please follow/adapt these steps so that your TrackMania game works with TMRL:

-before starting a training session, make sure that the pretrained AI works
+before starting a training session, make sure the pretrained AI works

 - select a track you want to train on, the track has to contain only road with no jump
 - Open 3 terminals and put it where it does not overlap with the trackmania window.